-STELLA In this instance I'm required to facilitate you acquiring a body.
-In another instance I'll be about saving a child from a preventable mishap, but now

-I've got you, just you, understand?
+STELLA In another moment I'll be about saving a child from a preventable mishap, but now I've got you, just you, understand?
 We need to move along.

 ROB That's fine. (eager) I'm listening.

 STELLA The transfer procedure doesn't happen often.